2 Samuel 7:1-8:18 ~ John 14:15-31 ~ Psalm 119:33-48 ~ Proverbs 15:33

 Psalms - Today in Psalm 119 verses 47 & 48 we read – “I delight in your commands because I love them.
 I lift up my hands to your commands which I love, and I meditate on your decrees.”
 Do you believe it is possible to delight in God’s commands?
 Why might this be a good thing?
 Do you believe it is possible to actually love God’s commands?
 What are God’s commands?
 Where can we find them? (okay, I’ll give you a hint – the answer is all over Psalm 119 :) - God’s Word, the Bible is where we can find God’s commands) Do you meditate upon God’s decrees as found in the Bible?
 Do you love the Bible?
 This seems like a strange question to ask in some regards. . . but, maybe ask yourself this – do you love books in general?
 I think many of us would say we love books.
 (Maybe using the term loosely. . .)
 So, if we were to consider just one book that it would really make sense to invest our time in; to meditate upon; to read for all of our lives; to love – what would that book be?
 Why would it be that book?
 Are you a bookworm when it comes to the Bible?

 Today in Psalm 119 verse 37 we read: “Turn my eyes away from worthless things; preserve my life according to your word.”
 Are there currently things in your life that you are spending time on – focusing your eyes on – that are worthless?
 What are these things?
 Do you want to turn your eyes away from these things?
 Will you?
 Do you believe that your life can be preserved by the Word of God – the Bible?
-How will you continue to preserve your life according to God’s Word on a daily basis in 2007?
+How will you continue to preserve your life according to God’s Word on a daily basis?
 Do you consider the Bible literally to be a "life preserver" for you in the midst of the raging rivers of life?
 Will you hold onto this life preserver each and every day?

 Proverbs - Wow... how powerful is Proverbs 15 verse 33 today? - "Fear of the LORD teaches a person to be wise; humility precedes honor."